ConorBevan/Queen-Club/README.md

 - Lighthouse
   - No errors were found when passing through the official [(Lighthouse) validator]

-### Unfixed Bugs
+## Unfixed Bugs

-I haven't come acorss any unfixed bugs from my testing so far.
+I haven't come acorss any unfixed bugs ro make note of.

-## Deployment
+# Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab